 1996 Grad, Susan Boyes

-I now live and work in Ann Arbor, Michigan, where I have a part-time position as an art therapist for traumatic brain injured adults in a rehabilitation center.
+I live and work in Ann Arbor, Michigan, where I have a part-time position as an art therapist for traumatic brain injured adults in a rehabilitation center.
 I also have a thriving private practice, providing art therapy to TBI clients and others in their own homes, or in my office.
 I find this work to be richly rewarding.
 It seems that the years I spent getting to this place included a long history of working with people that had some kind of brain injury.
-Whether I worked in a psychiatric hospital, women’s prison, outreach for at-risk youth and families, special education program, community mental health center, or methadone maintenance center (yes, I have worked in all of these places!), most of the behaviors and challenges my clients faced point to brain injury.
+Whether I worked in a psychiatric hospital, women’s prison, outreach for at-risk youth and families, special education program, community mental health center, or methadone maintenance center (yes, I have worked in all of these places!), most of the behaviors and challenges my clients faced pointed to brain injury.
 I recently began intensively researching the neurological impact of art making – having to do with neuroplasticity and actual recovery – and I find direct and hopeful correlations.

 I have my ATR and Board Certification in art therapy.
 I remain active locally with art therapists and other healing professionals.
 I also write and I continue to make art.